vmzakharov/dataframe-ec/README.md

 - create a data frame programmatically or load from a csv file
 - add a column to a data frame, columns can be
     - stored or computed
-    - of type: string, integer (long), double, date
+    - of type: string, integer (long), double, date, date/time
 - drop one or more columns
 - select a subset of rows based on a criteria
 - sort by one or more columns or by an expression